HelperDuck/HelperDuckVideoSocket/README.md

 # HelperDuckVideoSocket

-Placeholder Repo for future reintegration of Signaling Server as a Microservice
+Placeholder Repo for future migration of the Signaling Server (currently working on the HelperDuckServer repository) as a Microservice